Building an Internal AI Tool from Scratch

 Impact

 When colleagues in Customer Success saw the tool, they immediately saw applications for their own work.
-What began as a way to accelerate a single project is evolving into something the broader team can use.
-At a small startup, tools that help us work more efficiently have real impact.
+What started as a personal research tool has clear potential beyond product.
+At a small startup, tools that help the team work more efficiently have real impact.

 The Problem

-I'm the only product designer at StackHawk.
-Currently we are without a product manager, and we've never had a UX researcher, so much of that responsibility falls on me.
-I actually appreciate digging into the research side because it helps me deeply understand the problems and pain points our customers are facing.
+I'm the sole product designer at StackHawk, and I own UX research as well.
+I appreciate wearing both hats because it helps me deeply understand the problems and pain points our customers are facing.

 Problem Statement